mitch-means/personal/README.md

 addWatermarkFile.py : The python code that runs as a Google Cloud function which creates a watermarked file

-From a test build trying to incorporate React
+From a test build trying to use React for the first time
 https://test-lottery-dot-test-project-311421.appspot.com/lotteryData

 lotteryData.jsp